SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 ## Who is a Good Fit for an SBA Loan?

+Because applying for an SBA loan can be a time-consuming process, you'll want to make sure this is a good option for your business.

 If you've been in business for at least 2 years, you have good credit, have the cash flow to support the loan payments, and your business finances are in good order, then an SBA loan is a good option for you.

 Merchants who have poor credit or have struggling businesses should seek a different option.

 ## What Documents Are Required?

-Applying for an SBA loan can be a time-consuming process.
-Documents that you'll need to furnish include:
+Documents that you'll need to furnish include (but are not limited to):

 * 2-3 years of business and personal tax returns
 * Profit and Loss Statement